vanguardbackup/docs/installation.md

 # Vanguard Installation Guide

-Vanguard is built on Laravel and integrates Reverb for web sockets, Horizon for job processing, and Pulse for monitoring.
-This guide covers the step-by-step installation process.
+This guide provides step-by-step instructions for installing Vanguard, a web application built on the Laravel framework.
+Follow the steps below to set up the project.

 ## Prerequisites